botondkohanec/Math-Adventure-2D/README.md

 RyiSnow : How to Make a 2D Game in Java https://www.youtube.com/watch?v=om59cwR7psI&list=PL_QPQmz5C6WUF-pOQDsbsKbaBZqXj4qSq

-If you want to try this game out, send me an email to: botondkohanec@protonmail.com
+If you want to try this game out, send me an email: botondkohanec@protonmail.com